stefets/stagedings/README.md

 # stagedings
-### Features an UI and and a REST API for the mididings community version.
+### Features an UI and a REST API for the mididings community version.

 ##### Both features use the mididings OSC interface